-We assess how young children are learning and developing by observing them.
-We use information that we gain from observations of the children, as well as from photographs or videos of the children, to understand their progress and where this may be leading them.
-We believe that parents/carers know their children best, and we will ask you to contribute to the assessment by sharing information, through your contact books and WOW certificates, about what your child likes to do at home and how you, as parents/carers, are supporting development.
+We assess how young children are learning and developing by observing them frequently.
+We use information that we gain from observations, as well as from photographs or videos of the children, to document their progress and where this may be leading them.
+We believe that parents/carers know their children best and we will ask you to contribute to assessment by sharing information, through your contact books and WOW certificates, about what your child likes to do at home and how you, as parents/carers, are supporting development.